 Citation: Meier, A., S.J.
 Davis, D.G.
 Victor, K. Brown, L. McNeilly, M. Modera, R.Z.
 Pass, J. Sager, D. Weil, D. Auston, A. Abdulla, F. Bockmiller, W. Brase, J. Brouwer, C. Diamond, E. Dowey, J. Elliott, R. Eng, S. Kaffka, C.V.
 Kappel, M. Kloss, I Mezić, J. Morejohn, D. Phillips, E. Ritzinger, S. Weissman, J. Williams.
 2018.
 University of California Strategies for Decarbonization: Replacing Natural Gas.
 UC TomKat Carbon Neutrality Project. http://doi.org/10.17605/OSF.IO/HNPUJ

-This project is made possible by a gift from the TomKat Foundation and supplemental funding from the University of California Office of the President and the Center for Information Technology Research in the Interest of Society (CITRIS) and Banatao Institute.
+This project was made possible by a gift from the TomKat Foundation and supplemental funding from the University of California Office of the President and the Center for Information Technology Research in the Interest of Society (CITRIS) and Banatao Institute.